kubos/kubos/apps/obc-hs/README.rst

 All Kubos services provide a "ping" request as part of their GraphQL schema.
 The ``ping_services`` function submits this ping request to all defined services and records which services fail to return the "pong" response.

-This function (located in `src/ping.rs`) should be updated to include all hardware services present in your system.